aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/sourcefullname/_index.md

 title: ImageData.SourceFullName
 linktitle: SourceFullName
 second_title: Aspose.Words for .NET API Reference
-description: ImageData property.
+description: ImageData SourceFullName property.
 Gets or sets the path and name of the source file for the linked image in C#.
 type: docs
 weight: 170
 url: /net/aspose.words.drawing/imagedata/sourcefullname/